Imagine creating 3-dimensional objects with a writing device, and you’ve got the concept of a 3D printing pen.

 Make the Most of Your Creativity

-You might feel like making everything on this list in one afternoon, there’s so much creativity and inspiration.
+You might feel like making everything on this list in one afternoon; there’s so much creativity and inspiration when it comes to 3D printing technology.
+However, don’t get too carried away by 3D printing ideas.

-Keep the following in mind as you work through these designs to make the most of your creative process.
+Keep the following in mind as you work through these designs to make the most of your creative process and your 3D object:

 - Many of the projects we’ve included below incorporate multiple colors in their designs.
 If you’re unsure about printing with different colors, try making the design out of a single color first.
 Then, you can repeat the process with as many colors as you want.

 - Parents concerned about how hard a project might be should also consider trying their hand at it before introducing their child to the concept.
-This will allow you to head off any issues your child might have before they even start.
+This will allow you to head off any issues your child might have before starting.

 Like anything else creative, 3D printing pen ideas flourish when many minds are present.
 Consider throwing your own 3D printing pen party to help your friends and their families experience the joys of 3D printing.